-Hearing aids and cochlear implants are two options with great results if you experience hearing loss and want to do something about it.
-Hearing aids do not require surgery and are best-suited for people with less severe hearing loss and fair speech understanding.
-Cochlear implants require surgery and are best-suited for people with more severe hearing loss and poor speech understanding.
+Both hearing aids and cochlear implants help people with hearing loss to communicate better.
+Hearing aids do not require surgery and are best suited for people with less severe hearing loss and fair speech understanding.
+Cochlear implants require surgery and are best suited for people with more severe hearing loss and poor speech understanding.

 |Hearing Aids||Cochlear Implants|